-- ▶ Leading integrated equipment services company with \$1.0 billion of revenue for LTM ending June 30, 2016. - ► Formed in 2002 through the merger of H&E and ICM 55 years of operating history. - Focused on heavy construction and industrial equipment and rents, sells and provides parts and service support for five categories of specialized equipment:
+- Leading integrated equipment services company with \$1.1 billion of revenue for LTM ending March 31, 2016. - Formed in 2002 through the merger of H&E and ICM 55 years of operating history. - Focused on heavy construction and industrial equipment and rents, sells and provides parts and service support for five categories of specialized equipment:

-- Integrated, full-service approach provides the Company with multiple points of customer contact, enabling it to maintain a high quality rental fleet, as well as an effective distribution channel for fleet disposal and provides cross-selling opportunities among its new and used equipment sales, rental, parts sales and service operations. - ▶ \$1.3 billion of rental fleet (original acquisition cost at June 30, 2016). - Well diversified customer base. - Highly experienced management team; almost 2,000 employees.
+- Integrated, full-service approach provides the Company with multiple points of customer contact, enabling it to maintain a high quality rental fleet, as well as an effective distribution channel for fleet disposal and provides cross-selling opportunities among its new and used equipment sales, rental, parts sales and service operations. - \$1.3 billion of rental fleet (original acquisition cost at March 31, 2016). - Well diversified customer base. - Highly experienced management team; over 2,000 employees.